-In accordance with Government Auditing Standards, we will also issue our report dated June 6, 2019, on our consideration of the Alliance's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
-That report will be issued under separate cover in the Alliance's Single Audit Report.
+In accordance with Government Auditing Standards, we will also issue our report dated June 18, 2020, on our consideration of the Alliance's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Alliance's internal control over financial reporting and compliance.